Slow Cooker White Bean Cajun Soup is a cozy crock pot recipe loaded with beans, andouille sausage, veggies, and a flavorful broth to warm you up!

 Instructions

 - Rinse and drain the beans and place them in the bottom of a large (7- to 8-quart) slow cooker.
 Add the sausage, carrots, celery, tomatoes, and garlic on top.
-Carefully pour the chicken broth over the ingredients in the slow cooker, and then sprinkle with the Creole seasoning, smoked paprika, and black pepper.
+Carefully pour the chicken broth over the ingredients in the slow cooker, and then sprinkle with the bay leaves, Creole seasoning, smoked paprika, and black pepper.
 Cover and cook on low for 8 to 10 hours or until the beans are tender.

 Honestly I was combing over pages looking for a recipe that reflects my Creole and Cajun roots, but put together quick and efficiently and I appreciate your recipe.
 I made a few substitutions here, and there but overall a great recipe.